tagion/tagion/bdd/tagion/testbench/Implement_secure_key_generation_at_network_startup.md

     *Then* stop the program.

 `is_stopped`
-      *And*  check that the program return fail.
+      *Then*  check that the program return fail.

 `faild`